thhung/deeplearning_neural_style/README.md

 # Deeplearning Neural Style
 A simple implementation of neuralstyle in tensorflow. #deeplearning #tensorflow #neuralstyle

+It is a part of [Deep Learning course](https://www.coursera.org/learn/convolutional-neural-networks) on Coursera

 Below is an example:

 ![The origial Image](content.jpg)